 Sometimes you don't have a case against you yet, but you know you have an issue, or you wonder if an issue will turn into a problem, or if it will keep you from getting cleared, or you want to game out a strategy to address a problem proactively.

 In those situations, you need solid legal advice.
-McAdoo Gordon & Associates, P.C. offers a legal consultation service to help you plan and strategize your situation.
+Leslie McAdoo Gordon offers a legal consultation service to help you plan and strategize your situation.
 Call or email to get an appointment to begin addressing your issue.

 Security Clearance Resources

 The Adjudicative Guidelines for security clearances are publicly available.

 The Defense Office of Hearings and Appeals publishes its decisions.

 The Defense Security Service has a handbook to help contractors understand the FCL process.

 You can find the link to the handbook here: Handbook

 Requesting Your OPM Background Investigation

 OPM runs the National Background Investigations Bureau where you can request your prior OPM investigations under the Freedom of Information Act (FOIA).